Power BI: What's the difference between "My Workspace" and the other "Workspace"?

 Why?: The issue comes when publishing.
 If you publish a dashboard to your own "My Workspace", other developers cannot publish to the same (your) "My Workspace".
 See below for my personal experience with this.

-Use Case: Should be used for publishing a dashboard where multiple users are accessing it.
+Use case: Should be used for publishing a dashboard where multiple users are accessing it.
+Consumers should be comfortable with the Power BI service user interface.

 Do not use if: There may be cases where your dashboard exposes sensitive data which should only be seen by management.
 Because it's on a shared workspace, anyone can access it (unless you design the workspace for specific people which can be found hiding under the Advanced section).